tanzilli/webcounter/README.md

 ## Webpage

-To get access at the webpage with the running counter go to:
+To access the webpage with the running counters go to:

 <http://raspberrypi.local:1880/cunter>